What is peer work and how can it help me?

 Are chats with a peer worker confidential?

 Peer workers will keep what you tell them confidential.
 They have a legal responsibility to keep everything you say private.
-Read more about confidentiality here.
+Read more in our guide to confidentiality.

 Where can I find a peer worker?